 Tip: If you don't have a place to dump excess soil and sod, rent a trash container for a couple of days.
 We ordered a 10-yard unit for $225 that handled everything we dug out.

-Space and level in the opposite form sides using a homemade gauge board—just a 1x4 that's a few inches longer than the width of the sidewalk.
+Space and level in the opposite form sides using a homemade gauge board-just a 1×4 that’s a few inches longer than the width of the sidewalk.
 Screw short blocks onto the bottom spaced the same width as the sidewalk.
 Use this gauge board to position the forms and stakes to keep a consistent width the entire length of the sidewalk.
 Rest a 4-ft. level on top of the gauge board to keep forms level from side to side.
-For better drainage in long, level areas, drop this side about 1 in.

 Cut off the stakes flush with the tops of the forms.
 Park a helper on the end of the reinforcing mesh for ballast and unroll the mesh, holding it down with your feet.
 Cut it to length with a pair of bolt cutters.
 Flip the mesh over and pull one end toward the other to back-bend it slightly to eliminate the natural curl.
 Cut the edges of the mesh at least 3 in. back from the forms.

 Order the concrete a few days ahead.
 If rain threatens, you can usually cancel up to two hours before delivery.
-Although dispatchers are quite helpful, you should at least know the basics before you call:
+Although dispatchers are quite helpful in helping you determine concrete walkway cost, you should at least know the basics before you call:

 - Calculate the right volume.
 Concrete is always ordered in cubic yards.
 First figure out the cubic footage, then convert to yards by dividing by 27.
 Here's how: Multiply the length of your sidewalk times the width times the depth (4 in. = .
 33 ft.) and divide the total by 27.
 Using our sidewalk as an example: 60 ft. (long) x 4 ft. (wide) x .33 ft. (deep) = 79.2 cu. ft. ÷ 27 = 2.93 cu. yds.
 Concrete is cheap and nothing's worse than coming up short (except rain).
 A good rule of thumb is to order an extra 5 percent rounded up to the next 1/4 yd. to handle spillage and uneven bases.